 - Place the letters on student desks on the first day of school.

 Give yourself a head start for the first day of school now, by downloading our Jokes for Kids PowerPoint.
-The jokes included in this teaching presentation are kid-friendly, relatable and the perfect teaching tool to use in an awkward first day of school moment.
+The jokes included in this teaching presentation are kid-friendly, relatable and the perfect teaching tool to ease any nerves.

 Choose an Active Game